 Protecting yourself from the lottery ticket scam is a rather easy task.

 All that you have to do is BUY THE TICKET YOURSELF!
 If you don’t enter a ticket for the particular draw, you can’t expect to win anything.
-Yes, the odds of getting the money this way are low but it’s the only legitimate opportunity that you have.
+Yes, the odds of getting the money this way are low, but it’s the only legitimate opportunity that you have.

 Depending on the victim’s mentality and the skills of the scammer, this simple rip-off attempt can lead to the loss of thousands of dollars.
-You may think that such scams aren’t common but the truth is quite different.
+You may think that such scams aren’t common, but the truth is quite different.

-If you’re passionate about the lottery, you should have fun, choose your own numbers and buy your own tickets.
-That’s where all of the thrill stems from.
+If you’re passionate about the lottery, you should have fun, choose your numbers and buy your tickets.
+That’s where all of the thrills stems from.
 Finally, remember a simple rule of thumb – if something appears too good to be true, it probably is.
 Don’t let scammers get your hope high.
 The more emotional you get about it, the more difficult it would be to spot a blatant lie.